FREQUENTLY ASKED QUESTIONS

 Q. How does a player get picked to be on post-season All-Stars?

-A. Your child may have the opportunity to be selected for our post-season All-Star teams.
+A. Your child may have the opportunity to be selected for our post-season All-Star teams via a tryout at the end of May.
 Every year, we try to improve on the selection process for All-Stars.
 We are always interested in hearing constructive suggestions and encourage parents to share their thoughts with us.
-In the past, selections for the tournament (All-Star) teams have been made based on the following criteria:
+Selections for the tournament (All-Star) teams are made based on the following criteria:

-• The manager and coaches’ evaluations of the player’s skill, performance, and sportsmanship
+The manager and coaches’ evaluations of the player’s skill, performance, and sportsmanship at the tryout

 Q: When is the All-Star season?

-A: All-Star tournaments begin in mid-June and dependent on success, can run through August.
+A: All-Star tournaments begin in early-July and dependent on success, can run through August.

-A: The Northwest Outlaws represent travel baseball for our league.
+A: The NW Elite Outlaws and Bandits represent travel baseball and softball for our league.
 Players are required to tryout for their age-specific team.
 The division is performance based.
 The Elite program is designed to create a high energy atmosphere to maximize a players ability and understanding of the game, while providing an elevated level of competition.
-Additional fees apply for the Elite program.
+Additional fees apply for the NW Elite program.
 What to know more?
 Please email [email protected]

 Q: How do I become a coach?